keptn/keptn/bridge/README.md

 Keptn bridge allows to browse the Keptn events.

-Note that npm dependencies are separated into two parts.
+Note that yarn dependencies are separated into two parts.
 Root level `package.json` contains dependencies for angular and other general requirements.
 Express server dependencies are located inside `package.json` located in server folder.

 ## Installation